helpshift/helpshift-docs/README.md

 ## Contributing

-You can contribute to this repository by opening a pull request against the `next` branch.
+You can contribute to this repository by opening a pull request against the `main` branch.
 Check the [Local development](#local-development) section for more information.

 ## Local development